 UK Counsellors working together to end the culture and prevalence of unpaid work within our profession.

-Counsellors Together UK started as a Facebook group discussing the prevalence of qualified counsellors being expected to work for free.
+UK Counsellors, also know as Counsellors Together UK (CTUK) started in July 2017 as a Facebook group discussing the prevalence of qualified counsellors being expected to work for free.
 The discussion has continued to grow into working together to campaign and bring an end to unpaid work within our profession.
-Today, the group comprises over 3900 members and is growing every day.
+Today, the group comprises over 5000 members and is growing every day.
 We’ve now evolved into a campaigning group with several goals:

 - To challenge the culture and prevalence of the counselling profession being expected to work without being paid.